pemistahl/grex/README.md

 #### Homebrew
 ```
-brew tap pemistahl/formulas
-brew install grex
+brew install pemistahl/formulas/grex
 ```

-Alternatively, you can download the self-contained executable for your platform above and put it in a place of your choice. *grex* is also hosted on [crates.io](https://crates.io/crates/grex), the official Rust package registry.
+Alternatively, you can download the self-contained executable for your platform above and put it in a place of your choice.

+*grex* is also hosted on [crates.io](https://crates.io/crates/grex), the official Rust package registry.
 If you are a Rust developer and already have the Rust toolchain installed, you can install by compiling from source using [*cargo*](https://doc.rust-lang.org/cargo/), the Rust package manager: